On the Morita invariance of Categorical Enumerative Invariants: Introduction

 \subsection{Organization of the paper}

 Section~\ref{sec:cy1} is mainly devoted to prove that a Calabi-Yau category (i.e. an $A_\infty$-category endowed with a strong Calabi-Yau structure) admits a cyclic model which is unique up to $A_\infty$ quasi-isomorphisms.
 Section~\ref{sec:cy2} is the unital version of Section~\ref{sec:cy1}.
-Adding the unitality condition requires to introduce a new version of cyclic homology.
+Adding the unitality condition requires the introduction of a new version of cyclic homology.

-After briefly reviewing the definition of CEI in Section~\ref{sec:defi}, we proceed to formulate and prove their Morita invariance in Section~\ref{sec:morita}.
+After briefly reviewing the definition of CEI in Section~\ref{sec:defi}, we proceed to formulate and prove their Morita invariance in Section~\ref{sec:morita}, using the results from Section~\ref{sec:cy2}.
 In Section~\ref{sec:ex-app}, we present some basic examples and applications, as well as some conjectures in the case of Fukaya categories and derived categories of coherent sheaves.

 Finally, Appendix~\ref{sec:sign} deals with sign diagrams that appear in different places of the paper.
-In Appendix~\ref{app:b-f}, we prove that CEI is invariant under tensoring with the Clifford algebra $\Cl=\mathbb{K}[\epsilon]$.
-This tensor trick is used to formulate the Morita invariance of CEI of odd Calabi-Yau categories, thus bypassing the non-uniqueness of unital cyclic models in this case.
+In Appendix~\ref{app:b-f}, we prove that CEI are invariant under tensoring with the Clifford algebra $\Cl=\mathbb{K}[\epsilon]$.